 As expected, paid media can be very expensive and it is actually quite hard to measure.
 That being said, it is a brilliant way to get your message across to lots of people all at once.
 If your business is in a very competitive industry, then paid media may be essential for you.

-Earned media is also referred to as media relations or publicity and it is essentially your public relations.
+Earned media is also referred to as media relations or publicity and it is an essential part of your public relations.
 This is where you have earned the chance to appear in other places across all different platforms, it is essentially brand presence without actually advertising yourself.

 Owned media covers the things that you have created and distributed yourself.
 This includes things such as your website content, any blogs that you write and also podcasts.
 A good rule of thumb is that if you can add, edit or delete the content then it falls under owned media.